31 Jan Ankle Sprains: Causes, Rehab, and Treatment Strategies

 Just sprained your ankle?
 You’re not alone.
-Ankle sprains are one of the most common injuries in all of the sports, so if you’re one of the few that has never experienced an ankle sprain until now, consider yourself lucky!
-While they can initially be very painful and limiting, most respond very well to structured ankle sprain rehab program.
+Ankle sprains are the most common lower-body injury in all of the sports, so if you’re one of the few that has never experienced an ankle sprain until now, consider yourself lucky!
+While they can initially be very painful and limiting, most people respond very well to a structured ankle sprain rehab program.
 However, there is clearly a serious issue with the average ankle sprain rehab protocol because not only are ankle sprains the most common lower-body injury, but they also have the highest reinjury rate.
 This is often attributed to poor management in the first place, and chronic ankle instability is the last thing you want to deal with!
 In this article, you will learn everything you need to know about a lateral ankle sprain injury and the best ankle sprain rehab protocol!

 In general, ankle ligament injuries are classified into three grades representing increasing severity.

-- Can you take 4 steps (its okay if need to limp)?
+- Can you take 4 steps (it’s okay if you need to limp)?
 NO? –> GET AN XRAY

 - Do you have tenderness/pain around your medial or lateral malleoli (the little bone bumps on either side of your ankle)?
 Specifically the backside of the bones?
 YES? –> GET AN XRAY

 - Do you have tenderness/pain around the base of the 5th metatarsal (bump on the lateral/outside portion of your foot; halfway between your heel and your little toe)?
 YES? –> GET AN XRAY